-Program Goals: Provide students techniques to improve decision making skills related to school, home, and community; to improve student compliance with school/district discipline codes; to improve/maintain school attendance; to improve/maintain academic performance; to transfer successfully to home school/work/other alternative
+The BASE Program provides students with techniques to improve decision making skills related to school, home, and community.
+These techniques could help improve student compliance with school & district discipline codes, school attendance, academic performance, and transfer successfully between working environments.

-Support Services: Includes social skills instruction (i.e., conflict resolution, decision-making skills, problem-solving skills), goal sheets that track student work ethic and behaviors, and academic study skills and strategies.
-Students and parents may be assisted with referrals to Lake County community service agencies, as needed, to assist with drug education/treatment programs, Gang Outreach Program of Lake County, and individual or family counseling.
+Support services include social skills instruction (i.e., conflict resolution, decision-making skills, problem-solving skills), goal sheets that track student work ethic and behaviors, and academic study skills and strategies.
+Students and parents may be assisted with referrals to Lake County community service agencies to assist with drug education/treatment programs, Gang Outreach Program of Lake County, and individual or family counseling.

 This program is for students in grades 6-12 who are on out-of-school suspension ranging 4-10 days.

 Monday through Friday, 8:30 a.m. – 2:30 p.m.